 Bing currently generates a monthly search volume of around 12 billion search requests worldwide and as of August 2017, Bing obtained its largest share of worldwide search traffic volume from the United States.
 Bing currently provides a variety of search services that include web, video, image and map search products.
 Bing web search features include interface features such as daily changing background image and media features such as video search with adjustable settings for length, screen size, resolution and source.

 Bing also offers webmaster, mobile, and developer services.
-As of the third quarter of 2018, Bing had a 22 percent mobile share of organic search engine visits in the United States.
+As of the second quarter of 2019, Bing had a 23 percent mobile share of organic search engine visits in the United States.
 Mobile users are able to conduct search queries through Bing using a downloadable mobile application or through their browsers.
-As of the third quarter of 2018, the majority of paid mobile search clicks to Bing came from phone users, rather than from tablets.
+As of the second quarter of 2019, the majority of paid mobile search clicks to Microsoft Advertising / Bing came from phone users, rather than from tablets.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 In the following 3 chapters, you will quickly find the 22 most important statistics relating to "Bing".